 Aggression in kids (and probably in all mammals) is linked to feeling afraid.
+In this case your daughter seems to have awakened on the verge of an upset, which might have been related to what she was dreaming.
 A five year old has all kinds of fears, mostly not things she can verbalize.
-She may not seem to be afraid, but I would assume that fear is behind her aggression.
+She may not seem to be afraid, but fear is almost certainly behind her aggression.

 It's interesting that she ended by jumping into your arms and sobbing, and then was pretty good for the rest of the evening.
-I think the wrestling matches are probably a good thing for her, as long as she gets eventually to the sobbing part.
-But that doesn't mean that it's good for her to get stuck in the anger, or to take it out on you, which we will talk about in a moment.
+The sobbing released something, which was good for her.
+But that doesn't mean that it's good for her to get stuck in the anger, or to hurt you, which we will talk about in a moment.
 She is resisting those sad or scary feelings ("I'm NOT sad!!") and fending them off by being angry.
 Kids often need to do that.
 But the sobbing is what they really need to get to, which is what releases the deeper upset that's driving the anger.

-I also think it's important to keep in mind that kids attack like this when they feel disconnected, so the advice often given to parents to leave the room
+It's important to keep in mind that kids attack like this when they feel disconnected, so the advice often given to parents to leave the room when their

 Here is what I would advise.

-1. As soon as she starts to get angry, acknowledge that she's upset and describe what's upsetting her.
-"You want to see Grandma right away.
+1. As soon as she starts to get angry, acknowledge why she's upset and describe what's upsetting her.
+Rage doesn't dissipate until it is fully acknowledged.
+"You want to see Grandma right now!
 You're so disappointed that she's asleep and you have to wait.
 I'm so sorry, Honey."

 2. Don't let her hurt you.
 Drop your glasses in a safe, high place.
 Say "I don't think I want those teeth so close to me" or "Clawing hurts me.
 You can be mad, but you can't claw me."
-If she wants to wrestle with you, it's totally fine, if you can handle it.
-I realize that can be hard.
-Remember that it can really help kids to be able to push against us.
+It

-3. Help her feel safe with your soothing voice.
+3. Help her feel safe.
 Stay as compassionate as you can.
 You don't have to say much.
 Just acknowledge what she's upset about.
 Make eye contact if at all possible.
 Since making eye contact will bring her closer to her fears/sadness, she may avoid it.
-Just tell her that she is safe with you, and you will stay with her through these scary and angry feelings.
+Just tell her that she is safe with you, and you want to hear what she's upset about.

 4. Behind the anger, tears are waiting.
-If you can stay compassionate, she may collapse into tears and cry.
+If you can stay compassionate, she may collapse into tears and cry (as she eventually did in this instance).
 Hold her.

 I know this is challenging, when you're feeling attacked.
 Here's an article with more information on how to do this.